tendermint/tendermint/docs/spec/consensus/light-client.md

       return false // old header was once trusted but it is expired }
     vp_all := totalVotingPower(h1.Header.NextV)
-      // total sum of voting power in h1
+      // total sum of voting power of validators in h2

     if h2.Header.height == h1.Header.height + 1 {
       // specific check for adjacent headers; everything must be